Last Updated on December 29, 2021

 4. Intel Core i3-10100 – Budget CSGO CPU

-This is an entry level processor, but make no mistake, if you couple it with a decent enough graphics card, you can still get well beyond 120 FPS while gaming.
+This is an entry level processor, but make no mistake, if you couple it with a decent enough graphics card, you can still get well beyond 120 FPS while gaming at a high resolution.

-Despite being an entry level CPU, it offers 4 cores and 8 threads – a testament to the fact of how far the CPU have come since the release of CSGO.
+Despite being an entry level CPU, it is light years ahead of the processor highlighted in the minimum system requirements for CSGO.
+It offers 4 cores and 8 threads – a testament to the fact of how far the CPU have come since the release of CSGO.

 Intel Core i3-10100 Cinebench R20 Benchmark